Ari reveals the true meaning behind her new film, Na Vita De Nëi….

 SunGod Pro Athlete Ari Tricomi needs no introduction.
 As one of the world’s greatest pro skiers - and 3x Freeride World Tour champion - she’s used to life in the limelight.
 But in 2020, Ari took a different approach.
 After the struggles of Covid, and the horror of an avalanche rescue, she took a step back from the pressure and hype of the global circuit, and reflected on what really mattered.

-The poignant product of this reflection time was Ari's new movie Na Vita de Nëi, or 'A Snow Life', which drops online tonight.
-If you haven't seen it yet, scroll on down to the bottom of this page to watch it when it goes live at 8PM CET (09/12)!
+The poignant product of this reflection time was Ari's new movie Na Vita de Nëi, or 'A Snow Life'.
+If you haven't seen it yet, scroll on down to the bottom of this page to watch it.

 To celebrate the launch of this labour of love, we caught up with Ari to talk through the creative process behind the movie.
 She walks us through the project, explaining how it was an opportunity to cut through the noise, and reflect on the simple things that we can all relate to - the love, pain, joy and friendships that make up a lifelong love affair with skiing...